ORGANIZATION AND EXAMINATION RULES

 The degree is conferred on the basis of course credits, a Master’s thesis and the defence of the thesis.
 Candidates must obtain at least a Pass mark in every component in order to be awarded the degree.
 A candidate must normally pass all the taught courses before being allowed to proceed to writing the thesis.
 In exceptional cases, the Scientific Director may allow a candidate to proceed to writing the thesis if a course has been missed or failed, but the candidate must complete the missing course credit(s) the following year in order to be awarded the degree.
 A candidate may retake a Failed component of the programme the following year, unless they are excluded from the programme by a decision of the competent authority, however they must pay the fees for the component to be retaken.
 The grades for one or more courses may be withheld by the Institute, so that the candidate may not be able to graduate, if the student has not fulfilled his/her financial obligations to the Institute or to the UPV/EHU.

-The taught part of the programme consists of 12 different two-week courses with a total of 36 ECTS credits, plus the Thesis Seminar which counts for 4 credits.
+The taught part of the programme consists of 13 different two-week courses with a total of 40 ECTS credits.
 One ECTS credit is considered equivalent to 25 hours of coursework including supervisions, seminars, readings, discussions and preparation of papers and exams.
 Coursework units are usually taught between 09.00 and 11.00 each day, but this may vary.

 Absences and late submission: